BOBrown/boZhang.github.io/_teaching/project-2.md

 excerpt: "This project aims to tackle several adaptation tasks in 3D segmentation field, by designing a unified source-and-target active sampling strategy to select a maximally-informative subset from both source and target domains for effective model adaptation."
 collection: teaching
 permalink: /teaching/project-2
+venue: "How to deploy the segmentation model to another dataset"
 date: 2023-01-15
+location: "UniDA3D"
 ---

 # Introduction